justaman045/portfolio/content/posts/codedamn/simple-c-programs-to-learn-c.md

 ---
 title: Simple C programs with outputs to learn C
-date: "2022-10-25"
+publishedDate: "2022-10-25"
 tags: ["C", "Programming", "learning", "tips"]
-draft: false
+status: "published"
+type: Post
-summary: In this article, I'll tell you about Simple C programs with outputs to learn C
+# summary: In this article, I'll tell you about Simple C programs with outputs to learn C
 ---

 # Simple C programs with outputs to learn C